 - This scenario involves increasing prevention, permanent housing, and shelter resources in a 4:2:1 ratio.
-This ratio was specified in All Home's 2021 report "A Call to Action from the Regional Impact Council," signed on by Mayor Breed and cited in Ordinance 220281.
-Prevention is required to stem inflow and reduce the number of people entering the homelessness response system.
-Shelter is needed to provide temporary accommodations for people waiting to access permanently housing.
-Permanent housing is required to ensure people can move out of unsheltered and sheltered homelessness. - The 4:2:1 ratio takes into consideration that for all homelessness to be reduced, people must eventually leave shelter for housing.
-Building an effective and efficient homelessness response system requires adding permanent housing, which includes building or acquiring new units as well as a variety of rental subsidy programs and prevention resources, in addition to shelter. - By adding only shelter, overall rates of homelessness would likely increase as people will have no place to move to when they exit the shelter and be forced to return to the street because housing resources aren't scaling to the meet those needs. - The City currently has new construction housing units in the development pipeline and other funded shelter and housing sites that are planned to come online during the Place for All three-year implementation timeline.
+This ratio was specified in All Home's 2021 report "A Call to Action from the Regional Impact Council," signed on by Mayor Breed and cited in Ordinance 220281. - The 4:2:1 ratio takes into consideration that for all homelessness to be reduced, people must eventually leave shelter for housing.
+Building an effective and efficient homelessness response system requires adding permanent housing, shelter, and prevention.
+Prevention is required to reduce the number of people entering the homelessness response system.
+Shelter is needed to provide temporary accommodations for people waiting to be permanently housed.
+Permanent housing is required to ensure people can move out of shelter and into housing. - By adding only shelter, rates of unsheltered homelessness may temporarily decrease, but overall rates of homelessness would likely increase as people will have no place to move out of the shelter to. - The City currently has new construction housing units in the development pipeline and other funded shelter and housing sites that are planned to come online during the three years of implementation of A Place for All.
 The model includes these planned additions and assumes that current inventory will be sustained.
 Additional permanent housing and shelter units beyond those already in the pipeline needed to achieve an end to unsheltered homelessness are added only in years 2 and 3 of A Place for All, given that opening new facilities will require time for acquisition, rehabilitation, and development to occur. - Prevention services can expand more rapidly as they do not require securing and developing property.
-Therefore, the model assumes prevention resources can be increased in all three years. - Congregate and non-congregate shelter slots are assumed to be added in equal proportions. - Scattered-site permanent supportive housing, single-site permanent supportive housing, and rapid re-housing slots are assumed to be added in equal proportions when considering permanent housing units in the pipeline as well as new units added through A Place for All.
+Therefore, the model assumes prevention resources can be increased in all three years. - Congregate and non-congregate shelter slots are added in equal proportions. - Scattered-site permanent supportive housing, single-site permanent supportive housing, and rapid re-housing slots are added in equal proportions when considering permanent housing units in the pipeline as well as new units added through A Place for All.
+Leased and acquired permanent supportive housing for adults are added in approximately equal proportions, with all leased single-site permanent supportive housing added in year 2, and all acquired single-site permanent supportive housing added in year 3.

-Finally, some people leave homelessness on their own without ongoing assistance (for example, a household who never seeks aid from the homelessness response system and regains housing without any formal assistance).
+• Finally, some people leave homelessness on their own without ongoing assistance (for example, a household who never seeks aid from the homelessness response system and regains housing without any formal assistance).
 The modeling scenario assumes this "self-resolution" rate will remain steady across all three years.